André Forcier: Awards

 Forcier won the Prix André-Guérin in 1990.
 In 2003, he won the prix Albert-Tessier for an outstanding career in Quebec cinema.
 In 2010, he received Canada's Governor General's Awards in Visual and Media Arts He has received six Genie Award nominations.
 In the 2018 Prix Iris, he was honoured with the Iris Hommage for 50 years of contributions to the province's film industry.
+In 2024, he was awarded the Prix Denis-Héroux Award at the 28th Fantasia International Film Festival.